GUMC Mentoring Program: Pod Leader

 What is a pod leader?

-A Pod Leader leads a small learning group throughout the eight month mentoring program to deepen the discussions and enrich the learning experience of the mentoring cohort.
+A Pod Leader facilitates a small group (pod) as part of this eight month mentoring program to deepen the discussions and enrich the learning experience of the mentoring cohort.
 The Pod Leaders, with the support of the program managers, will be responsible for facilitating small group breakouts during scheduled large group meetings, assist each of the small group members with the professional learning activities, and provide guidance on possible mentors for each of the small group members.
 The Pod Leader will serve as a coach in that the purpose is to collaborate with the small group members as a group and individually to provide guidance and thought provoking discussion to inspire the mentee to reach his/her professional potential.

 Time Requirements